-The Fellowships support graduate scholars for a year-long residency at Dartmouth that generally runs from September through August.
+The Fellowships support graduate scholars for a 12 month residency at Dartmouth that generally runs from September through August.
 They offer an opportunity for scholars who plan a career in higher education and have completed all other Ph.D. requirements to finish their dissertations with access to the outstanding libraries, computing facilities and faculty of Dartmouth College.
-In addition, Fellows will participate in classroom activities with scholars who are dedicated to undergraduate teaching.
 Fellows may be pursuing the Ph.D. degree in any discipline or area taught in the Dartmouth undergraduate Arts and Sciences curriculum.
 Each Fellow will be affiliated with a department or program at the College.

 Applicants will be selected on the basis of academic achievement and promise; membership in a racial or ethnic group that is currently underrepresented among faculty in the applicant's academic field or demonstrated commitment to increasing opportunities for underrepresented minorities and increasing cross-racial understanding; and potential for serving as an advocate and mentor for minority undergraduate and graduate students.